How to Implement GDPR Compliance

 Before you begin, make sure you have:

-• Required: Access to Magento Admin Panel
+Required: Access to Magento Admin Panel with configuration permissions

 What You'll Accomplish